rtcharity/resources.eahub.org/content/learn/glossary.md

 <a target="_blank" href="https://wiki.lesswrong.com/wiki/Hedon">Hedons</a> - The unit philosophers use to quantify pleasure.
 Hedons are abstract units with no standardised metric.

 <a target="_blank" href="https://conceptually.org/concepts/heuristics">Heuristics</a> - Mental shortcuts we use to make decisions.
 Using ‘common sense’ is a heuristic that we use to determine an answer without searching comprehensively for all the facts ourselves.
-E.g. the availability heuristic: if events are easier to recall, our brains assume that they’re more likely to occur.
+E.g., the availability heuristic: if events are easier to recall, our brains assume that they’re more likely to occur.

 <a target="_blank" href="http://www.hpmor.com/#content">H.P.M.O.R.
 (Harry Potter and the Methods of Rationality)</a> - Eliezer Yudkowsky‘s epic Harry Potter fanfiction that rewrites the story on the premise of Harry understanding cognitive biases and logical fallacies.